freeranger/evologger/README.md

 * Plugins must be stored beneath the "plugins" folder and have a `__init__.py` file.
 * The name of the plugin folder should match the name of the section in the `config.ini`
-* The plugin must contain two properties - `plugin_name` - the name of the plugin and `plugin_type` - `"input" or "output"`
+* The plugin must be a class named `Plugin` and inherit from `InputPluginBase` or `OutputPluginBase` as appropriate
+* The plugin has a `_read_configuration` method which reads any plugin-specific config from the supplied config instance
 * The plugin should support the `disabled|simulation|debug` options in `config.ini` as described previously
-* An input plugin must have a method `read` which takes no parameters and returns an array of Temperature objects with these properties:
+* An input plugin must implement the `_read_temperatures` method which returns a tuple which is:
+    * An array of Temperature objects with these properties:
        * zone - the name of the "zone" the temperature is for
        * actual - the actual temperature
        * target - the target temperature - this is optional - do not supply if target has no meaning for this plugin (e.g. when reading outside temperature)
+    * A text string representation of the temperatures read
-* An output plugin must have a method `write` which takes two parameters:
+* An output plugin must implement the `_write_temperatures` method which takes these parameters:
     * timestamp - the time in UTC when the temperature readings were taken
-    * temperatures - an array of Temperature object, with the same format as emitted by the input plugins
+    * temperatures - an array of Temperature object, with the same format as emitted by the input plugins And returns a text string representation of the temperature data written

 ## Limitations